AFC U-23: Disappointing display leaves India with plenty of room for improvement | Goal.com

 After the break, although India looked like they were getting a grip of the game, Uzbekistan

 Bobir Abdixolikov found it really easy to sneak into an unmarked area inside the box and find the net to double his team's lead.
-India pressed further forward and while their forwards passed the ball among themselves at one end, Bobir Abdixolikov passed it into the net at the other.
+India pressed further forward and while their forwards passed the ball among themselves at one end, Bobir Abdixolikov passed it into the net at the other after being gifted possession by Sarthak Golui.